volksman/pinax-notifications/README.md

 queued messages rather than sending immediately.

-## Signals

-### pinax.announcements.signals.announcement_created

-This signal is sent immediately after an announcement is created.
-It provides a single `kwarg` of `announcement`, the created `Announcement` instance.
-Sender is the newly created Announcement instance.

-### pinax.announcements.signals.announcement_updated

-This signal is sent immediately after an announcement is updated.
-It provides a single `kwarg` of `announcement`, the updated `Announcement` instance.
-Sender is the newly updated Announcement instance.

-### pinax.announcements.signals.announcement_deleted

-This signal is sent immediately after an announcement is deleted.
-It provides a single `kwarg` of `announcement`, the deleted `Announcement` instance.
-Sender is `None`.

 ## Scoping Notifications

 Sometimes you have a site that has groups or teams.
 Perhaps you are using